Have you ever felt like you just can’t speak?

 Of course, you can’t practice your exact responses to every question you might be asked during the day.
 But you can practice how to breathe, speak correctly and, most importantly, improvise—make things up!

-Let’s start with something you probably don’t even think about: breathing.
+Now, let’s start with something you probably don’t even think about: breathing.

 Improve Your English Speaking Power with 7 Powerful, Proven Techniques